Greenville, Ohio: History

+In 1805 or 1806, the Shawnee chief Tecumseh and his younger brother Tenskwatawa established an illegal settlement in Greenville.
+In peaceful protest of the boundary line of the Treaty of Greenville, their group occupied the confluence of Mud Creek and Greenville Creek until 1808.
+Under pressure from Indiana territorial governor William Henry Harrison and the burgeoning population of settlers, Tecumseh, Tenskwatawa, and their followers relocated to Prophetstown, Indiana, near which the intertribal confederacy was shattered at the Battle of Tippecanoe.
+Tenskwatawa visited Greenville by request in 1826 as he accompanied the Shawnee during their removal by the U.S. Army.

-Fort Greenville was abandoned by the Army in 1796; it was partly burned later that year to retrieve nails used in its construction.
-Some of its logs were carried away by local settlers to be reused in building the new settlement of Dayton, Ohio to the south.
-In the War of 1812, what remained of the fort was refitted by the Army; it was used as a supply depot and staging area.
+The Army abandoned Fort Greenville in 1796; it was partly burned later that year to retrieve nails used in its construction.
+Local settlers carried away some of its logs for building the new settlement of Dayton, Ohio, to the south.
+In the War of 1812, the Army refitted what remained of the fort; it was used as a supply depot and staging area.
 The earliest European-American settlers came in 1807; the city of Greenville was officially founded in August 1808.